-Health benefits aside, these are really good–better than they have any business being.
+I’ve tried about a half-dozen different varieties of these over the years, and they’ve almost all been really good–better than they have any business being.
 The tater tots hold up surprisingly well under the heavy layer of toppings, and the ingredients work well together.

 Our next stop is Golden Oak Outpost.
 Located in “International Walkways” between Frontierland and Adventureland, Golden Oak Outpost doesn’t have to play by the same rules as other restaurants in Magic Kingdom.
 Historically, this has led to a variety of half-baked menu concepts only about half of which are fit for human consumption.

-The same praise we gave to the loaded tater tots applies to the Chili Queso Fries.
+However, the Chili-Cheese Fries at Golden Oak Outpost are delicious.
 A hearty dish with good flavor and generous portion of toppings (even if it doesn’t look that way from the photos).
 I enjoyed this on a humid fall day–I can only imagine how much more satisfying the fries will taste on a chilly day in December…assuming this menu is still offered then.

 If forced to choose between the two, I’m choosing the Citrus Swirl every time.
 This is a uniquely Magic Kingdom creation, and has a fun history with Orange Bird and a triumphant return.